 General Distribution Requirement

 All courses in the music department count toward the general distribution requirement in fine arts except, on occasion, courses cross-listed with other departments.
 Credit accumulated through ensemble performance and studio instruction counts toward the general distribution requirement upon completion of four consecutive semesters.
 These four consecutive semesters must be taken in a single ensemble or performance medium in order to fulfill the distribution requirement.

 General Education Requirements

-Courses that meet the general education requirements in writing, quantitative thinking, internationalism and U. S. multiculturalism will be posted on the Registrar’s web page each semester prior to registration.
+Courses that meet the general education requirements in writing, quantitative thinking, internationalism and US identities and differences will be posted on the Registrar's web page each semester prior to registration.

 Additional information regarding the general distribution requirement and the general education requirements can be found in the graduation requirements section of this catalog.